-Since fourslide machines have cams and slides built into them, this can eliminate costly, complex tooling of progressive power press operations.
-With the fourslide process, precise multiple bends, twists, tapped and threaded holes, even controlled burr direction and location can be accomplished in multiple operations before the part is ejected.
+675 Christian Lane, Berlin, CT 06037 860.225.7691 • sales.east@bodycote.com • www.bodycote.com precise multiple bends, twists, tapped and threaded holes, and even controlled burr direction and location can be accomplished in multiple operations before the part is ejected.
 Production rates up to 15,000 pieces per hour can be achieved depending on part size and complexity.
-Since the process typically starts with material the width of the finished part, it usually generates less scrap, so material costs are lower as well.
+Since the process typically starts with material the width of the finished part, it usually generates less scrap than power press machinery, so material costs are lower as well.